tytydraco/yessleep/out/I_Dropped_My_Phone_in_a_River_My_Family_and_Friends_Are_Still_Receiving_Messages_From_My_Old_Number.md

 The following day, another text went through.
 This time it was my dad who received it.

-"uj NSjo" What did these mean?
+"uj NSoi" What did these mean?
 I was beginning to think my phone was being haunted by a CAPTCHA generator.
 None of this made any sense.
 I stared and stared at the strange message, contemplating its meaning, when something hit me.
 The strange correlation I had made in my head with the CAPTCHAs gave me a revelation.
 CAPTCHAs are randomly generated.
 This led me to the idea of anagrams.
 I’d been obsessed with anagrams and codes as a kid, so I decided to put these to the test, dreading what I may find.

 I found a website that solved anagrams but none of the words stuck out to me, so I opted for one that solved for multiple words.
 I hit enter.
 I scanned the screen through multiple nonsensical pairs of made-up words when I saw one that stood out like a sore thumb.